Kendal Chavasse: Second World War

 He had wartime service as Commanding Officer of 56th Reconnaissance Regiment (nicknamed "Chavasse's Light Horse").
 56 Recce fought in Tunisia as part of 78th Division and between 25 November and 10 December 1942 it operated east of Oued Med Jerga.
 Despite being outnumbered and outgunned and without effective air protection, 56 Recce dominated its area.
 This was attributed to Chavasse's "personal example, dash and daring" and consequently he was awarded his first Distinguished Service Order.

 56 Recce stayed with 78th Division during the Italian campaign and at Termoli on 5 October, Chavasse led a mixed force consisting of part of his regiment, 3 Commando, a troop of the Special Raiding Squadron and an anti-tank battery; this force held an exposed position under heavy attack.
 Superior forces were held off during the day and, when ordered to withdraw, Chavasse extracted his force almost entirely.
 Once again, much was attributed to his leadership and he was awarded a Bar to his DSO, the citation praised his "exceptional leadership, coolness and devotion to duty" and stated that "his personal example was the mainspring of a gallant and effective defence which did much to ensure the successful outcome of the operations".

 As a temporary Colonel, he served briefly with 5th Army as British Deputy Chief of Staff and then returned to England to run the Reconnaissance Training Centre at Catterick.
-From March 1946 he served as GSOI with 6th Armoured Division at Padua.
+From March 1946, he served as GSOI with 6th Armoured Division at Padua.
 He commanded the Royal Irish Fusiliers' 2nd Battalion in December, a role he continued in Egypt and Palestine until his retirement in 1947.

 Retirement

-Chavasse retired to a new family home, a farm in Co.
-Waterford.
+Chavasse retired to a new family home, a farm in County Waterford.
 Once again, he displayed customary enthusiasm and action, and became an innovative farmer, pioneering methods new to his area.
 He was a founder member of the Irish Farmers' Association and a prominent participant in local activities such as the West Waterford Hunt and the Dungarvan Show.

 He was a devout Christian and became the longest-serving lay reader in Ireland, assisting with services, including the annual Armistice Day service, throughout the diocese.
 He also represented his diocese at the 1963 World Anglican Conference in Toronto.
 He was a member of the Diocesan Council and the General Synod of the Church of Ireland.